DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 .. warning::
    :class: warning-float-right

-   EX-Installer creates then maintains a folder (<home>\ex-installer) to hold the information it needs.
-Because it manages the the content, anything a user manually does in that folder may be overwritten or deleted at any time.
+   EX-Installer creates then maintains a folder (<home>\\ex-installer) to hold the information it needs. :dcc-ex-red-bold:`Do not directly modify anything in this folder` as it may be overwritten or deleted by the installer at any time.

 .. figure:: /_static/images/ex-installer/ex_cs_advanced_config.png
    :alt: EX-Installer - EX-CommandStation - Configure Wifi - Station Mode